the-usik/frozen_shop/README.md

 # Tools
 - `MongoDB`/`mongoose` - for working with databases;
 - `telegraf` - is a library for develop Telegram Bots;
-- `express` - backend web framework based on middleware.
+- `express` - backend web framework based on middlewares.